Automattic/kue/Readme.md

 ## Processing Jobs

 Processing jobs is simple with Kue.
 First create a `Queue` instance much like we do for creating jobs, providing us access to redis etc, then invoke `jobs.process()` with the associated type.

- In the following example we pass the callback `done` to `email`, When an error occurs we invoke `done(err)` to tell Kue something happened, otherwise we invoke `done()` only when the job is complete. if this function responds with an error it will be displayed in the UI and the job will be marked as a failure.
+In the following example we pass the callback `done` to `email`, When an error occurs we invoke `done(err)` to tell Kue something happened, otherwise we invoke `done()` only when the job is complete.
+If this function responds with an error it will be displayed in the UI and the job will be marked as a failure.

 ```js
 var kue = require('kue')